 8. The seventh planets is Uranus.
 A pale blue gas giant, 10 times bigger than Earth.
 What is most odd about Uranus, is that its axis of rotation is approximately parallel with the plane of the Solar System.
 In other words, it rotates around itself like top-down, and not like the rest of the planets left - right.
 Uranus have 27 natural satellites.
 The most notable one is Titan, the second largest moon in the system.
 And all moons may be explored with the Uranus Moons

 9. The eighth planet is Neptune.
 An ocean blue gas giant with almost the same size as Uranus.
 One year on Neptune is 164 Earth years.
 It has 14 known moons, the most notable is Triton.
 And this is the point where Heliosphere ends.
 The rest of the planets are called trans-Neptunian objects and are at a great distance from the Sun.
 Also their orbits are so elliptical, that they may appear in or out of the Oort Cloud.
 They are caught in the Sun's orbit in a range called Interstellar Space.
 And Neptunian moons may be explored with the Neptune Moons

 10. The ninth planet is Pluto.
 It is double dwarf planet, as the latest discoveries show, that Pluto have a brother planet Charon.
 Pluto and Charon are considered a binary system because the barycenter of their orbits does not lie within either body.
 This means that they both looks like circling each other, seen in the Meet Pluto

 game.
-Pluto have another 4 moons, or peaces of rocks - Styx, Nix, Kerberos and Hydra.
+Pluto have another 4 moons - Styx, Nix, Kerberos and Hydra.